edencohen580-design/iherb-testing-project/docs/test-cases/test-cases.md

-Test Case ID: TC-LOGIN-001
+**Test Case ID:** TC-LOGIN-001

-Module: Login
+**Module:** Login

-Title: Login attempt with incorrect password
+**Title:** Login attempt with incorrect password

-Type: Functional
+**Type:** Functional

-Preconditions:
+**Preconditions:**

-A registered user account exists.
+1)A registered user account exists.

-User has access to the iHerb website.
+2)User has access to the iHerb website.

-Browser: Chrome / Safari / Firefox.
+3)Browser: Chrome / Safari / Firefox.

-Website language is set to Hebrew.
+4) Website language is set to Hebrew.

-Test Steps:
+**Test Steps:**

-Navigate to the iHerb website.
+1)Navigate to the iHerb website.

-Click on “My Account” in the top navigation bar.
+2)Click on “My Account” in the top navigation bar.

 Enter a valid registered email address.

-Enter an incorrect password and repeat the attempt 4–5 times.
+4)Enter an incorrect password and repeat the attempt 4–5 times.

-Click the “Sign In” button.
+5)Click the “Sign In” button.

-Expected Result:
+**Expected Result:**

-The system displays a clear and readable error message.
+*The system displays a clear and readable error message.*

-The user is not logged in.
+*The user is not logged in.*

-Input fields remain active for another login attempt.
+*Input fields remain active for another login attempt.*

-The error message does not contain broken HTML, code fragments, or unclickable links.
+*The error message does not contain broken HTML, code fragments, or unclickable links.*

 Actual Result: